-An attempt has been made in this chapter to analyse and understand the complex issues related to the activity of auditing so as to provide a basic understanding to the reader.
-This chapter provides only an insight while there could be several issues that may arise in complex real time situations or business environment.
-The Auditor is required to exercise caution and diligence based on facts and surrounding circumstances of each case.
+An attempt has been made in this chapter to analyse and understand the complex issues and provide a basic understanding to the reader.
+This chapter only provides an insight while there could be several issues that may arise in complex real time situations or business environment.
+An Auditor is required to exercise caution and diligence based on facts and surrounding circumstances of each case.